anderson-aristotle/js-objects-constructors/README.md

 ## Preparation

-1.Fork and clone this repository.
+1. Fork and clone this repository.
  [FAQ](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone)
-1.Change to the new directory.
+1. Change to the new directory.
-1.Install dependencies with `npm install`.
+1. Install dependencies with `npm install`.
-1.Create and checkout a new branch, `training`
+1. Create and checkout a new branch, `training`

 ## Similar Objects